Max von Bahrfeldt: Late military career

 Bahrfeldt was promoted to Oberst in 1904, and to Generalmajor in 1908.
 He commanded the 37th Infantry Division from 1911 till 1913.
 Being promoted to Generalleutnant on 16 June 1913, Bahrfeldt was ennobled as a member of the Prussian hereditary nobility (as part of the twenty-fifth anniversary of the reign of Kaiser Wilhelm II) and was awarded the Order of the Red Eagle 2nd class with oakleaves and the Order of the Crown 2nd class.

 In August 1914, at the start of First World War, Bahrfeldt was given command of the 19th Reserve Division, part of the X. Reserve Corps and the 2nd Army.
-He captured Charleroi on 22 August 1914 and, accused by the Allies of atrocities at Charleroi, in 1925 he was condemned to death in absentia by a Belgian court.
+He captured Charleroi on August 22, 1914, and imposed on them the Couillet Treaty.
+Accused by the Allies of atrocities at Charleroi, in 1925 he was condemned to death in absentia by a Belgian court.
 His division participated in the Battle of St. Quentin and the following Battle of the Marne.
 He fought in the First Battle of Champagne and in June 1915 he was given command of the 10th Reserve Division and promoted to General der Infanterie.
 He led his division into the Battle of Verdun and was phased out of the Army in April 1916.

 Later life

 Bahrfeldt joined the Deutsche Vaterlandspartei upon its formation in 1917.
-In the Weimar Republic, he was a member of the conservative Deutschnationale Volkspartei and Der Stahlhelm.
-After the dissolution of the Stahlhelm during the Third Reich, Bahrfeldt transferred to the reserve of the SA.
+In the Weimar Republic, he was a member of the Monarchist Deutschnationale Volkspartei and it's paramilitary Wing, Der Stahlhelm.
+After the forced dissolution of the Stahlhelm after the creation of the Third Reich, Bahrfeldt transferred to the reserve of the SA.
 Max von Bahrfeldt died on 11 April 1936 in Halle.

 Bahrfeldt is acknowledged as one of the greatest, possibly the greatest, student of coinage of the Roman Republic.